Throughmark/throughmark/README.md

 - Shows token usage and cost summary
 - Uses the same prompt hierarchy as single image mode

-### Output Files
+## Output Files

-For each analyzed image, Throughmark's CLI generates several files:
+For each analyzed image, Throughmark generates several files:

 - **{image}.jpg** - The annotated image with highlighted regions and labels
 - **{image}.verification.jpg** - Internal grid overlay used for verification